 Born in 1841, Marcus Daly was an Irish-born American industrialist knows as one of the three “Copper Kings” of Butte, Montana.
-In 1886, during Daly’s rise from working class immigrant to copper magnate, he purchased 46 acres of lush landscape formerly known as the Anthony Chaffin Homestead.
+In 1886, during Daly’s rise from working-class immigrant to copper magnate, he purchased 46 acres of lush landscape formerly known as the Anthony Chaffin Homestead.

 Marcus Daly and his wife, Margaret, had the mansion completely remodeled in 1889.
 Ever the entertainers, Marcus and Margaret had the mansion remodeled again in 1897 to a Queen Anne style Victorian home.
-After the second remodel, the mansion reminded Marcus of a church, so he put plans for a third remodel in place.
+After the second remodels, the mansion reminded Marcus of a church, so he put plans for a third remodel in place.
 Marcus Daly died a few years later, in 1900, and his widow, Margaret, completed the final remodel in 1910.

 Occupying 24,000 square feet of space, the home spans three floors and includes more than 50 rooms.
-With 25 bedrooms, 15 bathrooms, and seven fireplaces, this Georgian Revival style home, now known as the Marcus Daly Mansion, sees about 10,000 visitors annually with a team of nearly 100 volunteers dedicated to preserving the grounds, house, intrigue, and history for both visitors and the Hamilton community.
+With 25 bedrooms, 15 bathrooms, and seven fireplaces, this Georgian Revival-style home, now known as the Marcus Daly Mansion, sees about 10,000 visitors annually with a team of nearly 100 volunteers dedicated to preserving the grounds, house, intrigue, and history for both visitors and the Hamilton community.

 The Daly Mansion is a national historic site owned by the state of Montana.
 It’s operated and maintained by the Daly Mansion Preservation Trust and serves as host to a variety of special events throughout the year, including picnics, weddings, reunions, concerts, and holiday open houses.